LahiruCW/scientific-computing/README.md

-# scientific-computing
+### Scientific Computing with python
-Scientific Computing with python is a certification course offered by Freecodecamp, This repository contains my personal solutions for the course projects.
+Scientific Computing with python is a certification course offered by Freecodecamp organization to learn python 3 fundamentals like variables, loops, conditionals, and functions and expand the knowledge to complex data structures, networking, relational databases, and data visualization.